Electronic structure of tungsten-doped vanadium dioxide

-The resolution of such a paradox from a computational perspective has been out of reach, due to the failure of \textit{ab initio} methods to reproduce Mott physics \cite{Burke2012}.
-Recently however, it was revealed that GW calculations can be modified to include strong local \textbf{k}-space correlations (the ``Partially Screened GW" method or PS-GW \cite{Booth2015}), and can reproduce two significant characteristics of Mott physics: the splitting of partially filled bands into the upper and lower Hubbard bands, and the giant transfer of spectral weight upon carrier doping.
+The resolution of such a paradox from a computational perspective has to-date been out of reach, due to the failure of \textit{ab initio} methods to reproduce Mott physics \cite{Burke2012}.
+Band theory in particular fails spectacularly \cite{Imada1998}, such that even qualitative predictions are almost always inaccurate.
+For example, DFT characteristically predicts Mott insulators to be metallic \cite{Anisimov1991,Burke2012}, a significant issue when designing materials to take advantage of their insulating behavior.
+Recently however, it was revealed that GW calculations can be modified to include strong local \textbf{k}-space correlations (the ``Partially Screened GW" method or PS-GW) \cite{Booth2016a}, and can reproduce two significant characteristics of Mott physics: the splitting of partially filled bands into the upper and lower Hubbard bands, and the giant transfer of spectral weight upon carrier doping.
 The ability of this approach to reproduce these characteristics means that it is now possible to investigate systems in which the rigid band model fails, and in this work we apply it to the study of tungsten-doped VO$_{2}$.
-We find that the non-stoichiometric number of electrons results in a transition from band to Mott insulating behaviour.